-- Remote Access Windows – Step 2: Click “Get Now for Free.”
+- Remote Access Windows – Step 2: Click “GET NOW.”

 - Remote Access Windows – Step 3: Enter your email address.

-- Remote Access Windows – Step 4: Select “Get Now for Free” again.
+- Remote Access Windows – Step 4: Select “GET NOW” again.

 - Remote Access Windows – Step 5: Click “Save File.”